e-kwsm/lammps/doc/src/Build_settings.rst

 mean-squared displacement, as calculated by the :doc:`compute msd <compute_msd>` command, to be faulty.

-Note that the USER-ATC package and the USER-INTEL package are currently not compatible with the "bigbig" setting.
+Note that the USER-ATC package and the USER-INTEL package are currently not compatible with the ``bigbig`` setting.
 Also, there are limitations when using the library interface.
 Some functions with known issues have been replaced by dummy calls printing a corresponding error rather than crashing randomly or corrupting data.